Snorkeling with Children – Have fun Snorkeling with Kids and Family!

 Also, parents need to tell their kids not to go into little coves when they go snorkeling with kids.
 It’s easy for a kid to get curious and try to explore a cove or cave that has a lot of fish or other marine life.

-What about equipment?
+What about Equipment for Kids?

 Children require pretty much the same snorkel gear that adults need.
 Yet, a couple of sizes smaller.
 There will be no joy for a kid to go snorkeling when the fins or mask don’t fit because they are too large.

 When purchasing fins for children, adjustable fins are an option.
-This budget friendly buy can be adjusted as the child grows up.
+This budget-friendly buy can be adjusted as the child grows up.

 A mask that’s not fitting right will leak and let water inside.
-This in turn will end any snorkeling adventure pretty quickly as it’s no fun to having to clear out he mask all the time.
+This in turn will end any snorkeling adventure pretty quickly as it’s no fun to having to clear out the mask all the time.

 Lastly, a snorkel that is not a dry-top snorkel will make it harder for the child.
 Especially in the beginning, it will be happening that your child will be getting too low into the water and the snorkel can submerge.

-Make sure that you only purchase quality items.
-It can be a safety concern to have for example masks of low quality as the snorkeling mask for your kids.
+It can be a safety concern to get one of those masks of low quality as the snorkeling mask for your kids.
 The lens on one of those could be made from cheap material that breaks apart and could cut the face or the eyes of your child while they are wearing them in the water!

 Where to start?

 The reasoning behind this is that children need time to practice before getting into the water.
 Even if an adult picks up the skill quickly, that does not mean that the child will learn as rapidly.

-The child might have to learn to do both at the same time if the tube clogs up at the same time as the mask blurs.
+The child might have to learn to do both at the same time if the tube clogs up at the same time as the snorkel mask blurs.
 They must be adept enough not to panic, but instead simply blow through the tube to clear the airway.

 Once the child has become adept, the ultimate goal is the ocean.
 After all, they won’t see fish in a swimming pool.
 If they run into trouble once they are in the open water then you can always take them back to the pool for more instructions and practice.

 Snorkeling trips for the whole family

 The Travel Channel suggests some destinations on their site – https://www.travelchannel.com/interests/beaches/photos/best-us-caribbean-snorkeling-resorts.
 Most of their picks involve not leaving the resort property.
-This might be ideal as the family learns to adventure together.
+This might be ideal as everybody gets to learn the snorkeling adventure together.

 National Geographic offers some advice as well (https://www.nationalgeographiclodges.com/about-our-lodges/best-of-lists/best-family-getaways/#.WtBLyIjwbIU).
 Generations of families that visit Petit St. Vincent Private Island continue to pass snorkeling onto their children.